wechaty/wechaty-got-kicked-out/README.md

 # Wechaty-Got-Kicked-Out [![Build Status](https://travis-ci.org/JesseWeb/wechaty-got-kicked-out.svg?branch=master)](https://travis-ci.org/JesseWeb/wechaty-got-kicked-out)
 ## What is this?
-this is a wechaty plugin to monitor whether your bot is kicked out of group chat. just few line of code to implement this instead fussy judging.
+this is a wechaty plugin to monitor whether your bot got kicked out of group chat.

+just few line of code to implement this instead fussy judging.

 ## Usage